The month of July has already brought many changes and announcements in the electronics industry.

 Texas Instruments Announces Acquisition of Micron's 300mm Fab

 Exciting things are in store for Texas Instruments.
-Texas Instruments Incorporated, commonly known as Texas Instruments, was founded in 1930 and continues to be a leader in the global electronics industry.
+Texas Instruments Incorporated, commonly known as Texas Instruments and founded in 1930, continues to be a leader in the global electronics industry.
 They are on a mission “…to create a better world by making electronics more affordable through semiconductors”.
 Earlier this month, the company announced the recent acquisition of Micron’s 300 mm fab.
-The semiconductor factory is based in Lehi, Utah, and was acquired for $900 million.
+The semiconductor factory, based in Lehi, Utah, was acquired for $900 million.
 This move gives the company an advantage and opens up new opportunities for the future.
-The sale is expected to be completed by the end of 2021.
+Most expect the sale to come to completion by the end of 2021.

 Malaysian Lockdown Expected to Obstruct Multilayer Ceramic Capacitors (MLCC) Supply